feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 ### Using queryWhen

-The `queryWhen` option for both `useFind` and `useGet` comes in handy when you want to, say, not query if an item already exists.
-This next example shows how to stop the `get` request if you already have a patient with the current `id`.
+The `queryWhen` option for both `useFind` and `useGet` comes in handy when you want to conditional prevent API queries.
+One use case for this is to prevent extra queries by checking if an item already exists in the vuex store.
+This next example shows how to stop the `get` request if you already have a patient record with the current `id`.

 ```html
 <template>